photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] Multiple files were [stacked](../../user-guide/organize/stacks.md#for-what-reasons-can-files-be-stacked) based on their metadata or file names
 - [ ] The [private](../../user-guide/organize/private.md) or [archived](../../user-guide/organize/archive.md) status was restored from a backup
 - [ ] The NSFW filter is enabled, so they were marked as [private](../../user-guide/organize/private.md)
-- [ ] You are not signed in as admin, so you can't see everything
+- [ ] You are not signed in as admin, so you cannot see everything
 - [ ] You try to index a shared drive on a remote server, but the server is offline
 - [ ] Somebody has deleted files without telling you
 - [ ] Your server does not have [at least 4 GB of swap](docker.md#adding-swap) or a [hard memory limit](../faq.md#why-is-my-configured-memory-limit-exceeded-when-indexing-even-though-photoprism-doesnt-actually-seem-to-use-that-much-memory) is configured, which may cause unexpected restarts when the indexer temporarily needs more memory to process large files